 It probably comes as no surprise to most business owners that email is a primary way hackers can gain access to sensitive company data and information.
 But it may alarm you to know that a small business is particularly vulnerable.
 Specifically, overall cyber-attacks on companies with 250 or fewer employees doubled in the first six months of last year—and the loss per attack was more than $188,000 on average.
 The effect of cyber-attacks on the American economy as a whole is a high cost of $100 billion annually, according to the Center for Strategic and International Studies.

 That’s one reason the great Sony email hack of 2014 was such a big deal—it left every business wondering how they could avoid the same fate.
-It stands to reason that if such a large company, with multiple layers of security, can be hacked, small businesses with fewer resources have no hope, right?
+It stands to reason that if such a large company, with multiple layers of security, can be hacked, a small business with fewer resources has no hope, right?

 Maybe not.
 There are many ways to ensure your business is protected through secure email.
 Since your business’s security is only as strong as your weakest link, the secret is to get employees involved and invested in the success of your security.
 Here are seven tips to get you started.

 - Make it a top priority to create and implement a cybersecurity plan.

 Of course, this involves more than simply considering how to ensure secure email service—it should also include strategies for keeping your website, payment information, and other information safe—but addressing email security should be a main part of your plan.
 The Federal Communications Commission created a handy tool, the Small Biz Cyber Planner 2.0, to assist you in creating a customized plan.